bsturdy/ESP32-Custom-Libraries/README.md

 + Minimum requirements (as tested)
 	* Visual Studio Code
     * Espressif IDF Extension for Visual Studio Code

++ Copy the Lib folders into the components tab of your project and include them in your main file

 ## Who do I talk to? ##